viamrobotics/docs/docs/components/input-controller/_index.md

 Configuring an *input* component allows you to use devices like these with your robot, enabling you to control your robot's actions by interacting with the device.

-This component currently supports device like gamepads and joysticks that contain one or more [Controls](#control-field) representing the individual axes and buttons on the device.
+This component currently supports devices like gamepads and joysticks that contain one or more [Controls](#control-field) representing the individual axes and buttons on the device.
-[Register callback functions](#registercontrolcallback) to Controls with the `input` API to handle [Events](#events) that occur when the state of the control changes.
+To use the controller's inputs, you must [register callback functions](#registercontrolcallback) to the _Controls_ with the `input` API.
+The callback functions can then handle the [Events](#events) that are sent when the Control is activated or moved, for example, when a button is pushed.

 Most robots with an input controller need at least the following hardware:

-- A robot with a computer capable of running `viam-server`.
+- A computer capable of running `viam-server`.
 - A power supply cable or batteries for the input device and the robot.
 - A component that you can direct the input to control, like an [arm](/components/arm/) or [motor](/components/motor).

 ## Configuration

-Configuration depends on which `model` the device you wish to configure falls under.
+Configuration depends on the `model` of your device.

 For configuration information, click on one of the following models: